mhaywardhill/clone_postgres_single_server/README.md

-## Perform Point-in-time-restore PITR for Postgres Single Server in Azure using Terraform
+## Perform PITR for Postgres Single Server in Azure using Terraform

-I use this project to create a clone of a Postgres server in Azure using Terraform.
+I use this project to perform point-in-time restore (PITR) of a Postgres server in Azure using Terraform.

 I execute the commands from a Linux terminal on Windows (Ubuntu on WSL).

 ### Login to Azure using the CLI